 So today is Purple Day for Epilepsy - a charitable event started in 2008 by Cassidy Megan to raise awareness for epilepsy, a mental disorder characterised by overwhelming electrical activity in the brain that can lead to seizures of many intensities, from minor losses of focus and memory to violent fits that affect the entire body.
 It's surprisingly common, with over 50 million suffering from it worldwide, many of whom continue to struggle finding a solution for seizure prevention.
 Doctors continue to research epilepsy even as we speak, and hundreds of medications exist, though success rates fluctuate so much that treating the disorder is still a brutal challenge to this day.

-Fits are the thing most people associate epilepsy with - whenever people think of seizures, they automatically assume it means flailing on the floor, drooling and suffering some sort of spaz attack, before passing out for quite some time.
+Fits, formally known as tonic clonic seizures, are the thing most people associate epilepsy with - whenever many people think of seizures, they automatically assume it means flailing on the floor, drooling and suffering some sort of spaz attack, before passing out for quite some time.
 While there is a certain degree of truth, and it is understandable that some people don't fully understand, this assumption also leads to a lot of blissful, and sometimes offensive, ignorance over the subject.
 Epilepsy is both a combination of minor seizures and severe fits, with the transition from minor to major being unclear, but in my experience, a fit is usually triggered by a blow to the head whilst suffering a lengthy minor seizure.

 |Wearing security bracelets such as this is always a good idea in public in case urgent help is needed.|

 While this free/discount public transport is all good, it's still not the same freedom as driving, and after putting so much effort into learning and passing the test (after failing my first attempt), it was crushing to have to give it all up in an instant.
 Starting my current job in June 2015 lead to a lot of stress and caused my fits to dramatically increase, many of them taking place at work in front of everyone, which eventually lead to severe depression and anxiety.
-The longest I ever went seizure free for was between May 31, 2014 and July 7, 2014 - a day when I suffered a tonic clonic fit, and since then seizures have happened regularly, with the longest free period lasting barely three weeks.
+The longest I ever went seizure free for was between May 31 and July 7, 2014 - the latter day saw me suffer a tonic clonic fit, and since then seizures have happened regularly, with the longest free period lasting barely three weeks.

 A month ago, a new medication named Zonisamide was added to my list, and while it initially had no real impact, I recently went almost a fortnight without a single seizure.
 However, the other day, it came to an unfortunate end when, in my sleep, I suffered four fits in the space of barely seven hours, leaving me a complete mess the next day, despite me being in no pain and having no memory of it.
 I had lost a lot of my memory even outside of the seizures, had a broken perception of time, and felt several personality changes inside me, losing interest in things I had previously been obsessed with and quickly developing new fondnesses in their place (this is not a porn joke).
-Despite being at work the previous day, I felt like I had not been there for weeks and weeks - and this loss of awareness and focus causes severe problems, which can't really be understood until experienced.
-Although the fact that I had been very ill at the time with a chest infection could've influenced these seizures, their sudden, violent occurrence can never be fully understood, even by medical professionals.
+Despite being at work the previous day, I felt like I had not been there for weeks and weeks - such a major loss of awareness and focus causes severe problems, which can't really be understood until experienced.
+Although the fact that I had been very ill at the time with a chest infection could've influenced these seizures, their sudden, violent occurrence was never quite fully understood, even by doctors and nurses.

 Having epilepsy does not mean you're unhealthy or weak, and discrimination against it, as is the case with any form of prejudice, shows naught but fault towards those responsible.
-While I hate to sound negative, it isn't something I feel makes me unique or proud, and I have moments where I honestly wish I was dead when it gets continuously worse and can't be understood.
-But I know that, eventually, it can get better, because at the end of every storm there is a rainbow - which I know don't have purple in them, but oh well.
+While I hate to sound negative, it isn't something I feel makes me unique or proud, and I have moments where I honestly wish I was dead when it gets continuously worse and can't be understood, strong as that may sound.
+But I know that, eventually, it can get better, because at the end of every storm there is of course a rainbow - which I know don't have purple in them, but oh well.

 Happy Purple Day!